madchap/pres/PITCHME.md

 <span style="color:gray">Separation of Duties</span>

-What?
+<span style="display:block; text-align:right">What?
 Devs have access to prod?

 ---